Tamim al-Dari: Biography

-The narrative of the Dajjal
+The narrative of Dajjal

 According to Sunni sources, Tamim ad-Dari had embarked on an expedition that was shipwrecked on a mysterious island.
-On this island, he is taken by a strange creature al-Jassasah to meet a chained man inside of a monastery who is said to be intrigued of the arrival of the tribesman.
+On this island, he is taken by a strange creature al-Jassasah to meet a chained man inside of a monastery, who is said to have been intrigued by the arrival of the tribesman.
 The chained man is eager to ask them questions about the outside world, asking about the natural condition of various locations, and the arrival of Muhammad.
 After the tribesmen answer him, the chained man announces he is the Dajjal, and provides them eschatological details related to the future, warning them of his advent.
-The tribesmen left the island and related their story back to Muhammad who relates it back to the populace.
+The tribesmen left the island and related their story back to Muhammad who it back to the populace.

 Property rights in Palestine

 During an audience with Muhammad, it is said that Tamim had asked him for a deed to two villages or estates in the area of Palestine.
 This was an unusual request because they were granted ownership over property that at the time was considered far from Muhammad's control.